Ehlers-Danlos Facial Features

 Ehlers-Danlos is, in the vast majority of cases, inherited.
 Only a very small percentage of diagnosed cases are the result of a de novo or new genetic mutation.

-There are a number of genes currently identified as causing Ehlers-Danlos, and each specific gene mutation causes each different type of the syndrome.
+There are a number of genes currently identified as causing EDS disease, and each specific gene mutation causes a different type of the syndrome.
 Most of the genes involved are responsible for instructing the body how to create collagen.

 Of all the rare diseases currently identified, of which there are around 7,000, Ehlers-Danlos has one of the highest rates of misdiagnosis, at around 56%.
 Many individuals with Ehlers-Danlos go undiagnosed or face a long diagnostic journey to receive a confirmed diagnosis.
 An Ehlers-Danlos misdiagnosis is still much too common for many patients.